VALIDATION!!!

 That’s how I am feeling today.
 VALIDATION!
 SUCCESS!!
 HUZZAH!!!

-Reading a book can take weeks of your time, especially if you’re dropping a 600+ page tome, like Ages of Aenya.
-So if you’re a professional reviewer, you’re not going to do it for free, and even then, you’re going to be selective, avoiding the countless books by desperate amateurs shoved daily in your mailbox.
-So, admittedly, I had to pay to get my book reviewed.
-How could a critic know whether The Princess of Aenya represents a lifetime of passion, or a two-month spree fueled by a midlife crisis?
-But I did my homework, soliciting two of the most reputable critics in the business.
-KIRKUS, dating back to the 1930s, is the most respected in the country, but are also the MOST harsh.
-If you’re book is anything but TOP TIER, they will rip you to shreds.
+Reading a book can take weeks to finish, especially if you’re dropping a 600+ page tome on your lap, like Ages of Aenya.
+If you’re a professional reviewer, you’re not going to do it for free, and even then, you’re going to be somewhat selective, avoiding the countless books shoved daily in your mailbox by desperate amateurs.
+So I had to pay to get my book reviewed.
+How else would a critic know—barring the off chance my book is randomly selected for review—whether The Princess of Aenya represents a lifetime of passion and skill or a two-month writing spree fueled by a midlife crisis?
+But I did my homework, soliciting the two most reputable critics in the business.
+KIRKUS, dating back to the 1930s, is the most respected in the country but also the MOST harsh.
+If your book is anything but TOP TIER, they will rip you to shreds.
 Sending The Princess of Aenya to KIRKUS was like entering the literary Olympics.
-I could either fail miserably, and give my demons the power to ruin me, or prove myself, and vanquish those demons forever.
+I could either fail miserably and give my demons the power to ruin me or prove myself and vanquish those demons forever.
 Scary stuff!
 But it was a leap of faith I had to take.

-First, the REALLY good.
-IndieReader, the less critical of the two, gave The Princess of Aenya their official stamp of approval, and a whopping 4.7 out of 5.
+First, the REALLY good news.
+IndieReader, the less critical of the two, gave The Princess of Aenya their official stamp of approval and a whopping 4.7 out of 5.
 Here’s what they had to say:

 “THE PRINCESS OF AENYA draws from fantasy and science fiction to create rich characters, impressive world building, and a multifaceted story, with elements both familiar and refreshingly unique to the avid fantasy reader.
 Judged by top industry professionals–not as merely a great indie book–but as a great book, period.”—IndieReader